 Power Assisted Liposuction

 Dr. Chan also demonstrates how power assisted liposuction incorporates the use of a motor that rapidly oscillates the cannula a few millimetres in direction.
 This movement appears as if the cannula were vibrating quickly.
 Using this method of liposuction gently loosens and removes fat cells.
-The cosmetic specialist explains the benefits of this innovative technology for the patient and the physician.
+The Cosmetic Doctor explains the benefits of this innovative technology for the patient and the physician.
 The advanced cannula design causes less trauma to the patient, resulting in less bruising, swelling and recovery times.
 As the air-powered cannula performs most of the movement independently, the procedure requires no physical force from the cosmetic surgeon.
 The physician does not become fatigued and can perform the procedure slowly and accurately.
 This enables a greater degree of efficiency in removing undesired cells, producing more natural, dramatic results.